Carlos-Mbendera/Carlos-Mbendera/README.md

 - 👋 Hi, I’m @Carlos-Mbendera
 - 👀 I’m interested in making rad mobile apps
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS and iOS
 - 📫 How to reach me?
 Twitter, Discord or Email please.

 <!---